schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	The text of the tab, either as text, or slash-escaped glyph names, or mixed.
 OpenType features will be applied after the text has been changed.

 	:type: Unicode

+	.. attribute:: masterIndex

+	The index of the active master (selected in the toolbar).

+	:type: int

+	.. versionadded:: 2.6.1